 Gamers aren't nearly as afraid of wireless mice as they used to be, and for good reason.
 Lag and fidelity issues are a thing of the past, and never having a wire in the way is its own reward.
 Generally speaking, there's only one sticking point remaining: the price.
 Wireless gaming mice from big-name manufacturers range up to $150 for customizable powerhouses.
 That's a big jump from wired models, which tend to hover around $60.

 Enter the Corsair Harpoon RGB Wireless.
 At $50, it undercuts not only almost every major wireless gaming mouse on the market, but also a variety of wired models.
 More importantly, the Harpoon RGB Wireless offers a comfortable grip, intuitive software and excellent in-game performance.
 The RGB features are rather ancillary, and the shape doesn't lend itself to any particular genre.
-But overall, the Harpoon RGB Wireless is an impressive mouse, particularly considering the price.
+But overall, the Harpoon RGB Wireless is a strong best gaming mouse contender, particularly considering the price.

 You'll consider the Harpoon RGB Wireless either understated or plain, depending on how flashy you like your gaming mice.
 The chassis is solid black all around, with a relatively small profile (4.6 x 2.7 x 1.6 inches) that suits both palm and claw grips.
 While the Harpoon RGB Wireless' appearance is not exactly a flaw, the mouse does look extremely similar to a lot of other gaming mice; there's nothing really distinctive about it.

 Even so, it's got pretty much everything you need in order to tackle everyday single-player or multiplayer PC games.
 There are textured grips for the thumb and the two outermost fingers, as well as a textured scroll wheel, a dots-per-inch (DPI) sensitivity button just beneath it and two thumb buttons off to the side.
 Everything is easy to reach and offers a satisfying click.